rivertam/generic-inferno-component/docs/README.md

 ### Building for Relative Paths

-By default, Create React App produces a build assuming your app is hosted at the server root.<br>
+By default, Create Inferno App produces a build assuming your app is hosted at the server root.<br>
 To override this, specify the `homepage` in your `package.json`, for example:

 ```js
   "homepage": "http://mywebsite.com/relativepath",
 ```

-This will let Create React App correctly infer the root path to use in the generated HTML file.
+This will let Create Inferno App correctly infer the root path to use in the generated HTML file.

 #### Serving the Same Build from Different Paths

->Note: this feature is available with `react-scripts@0.9.0` and higher.
+>Note: this feature is available with `inferno-scripts@0.9.0` and higher.

 If you are not using the HTML5 `pushState` history API or not using client-side routing at all, it is unnecessary to specify the URL from which your app will be served.
 Instead, you can put this in your `package.json`: